fribbels/Fribbels-Epic-7-Optimizer/README.md

     * After installing, restart your computer (required!)
 2. On the [Releases](https://github.com/fribbels/Fribbels-Epic-7-Optimizer/releases) page, choose the latest release, and download the file that looks like ``FribbelsE7Optimizer-Setup-1.x.x.exe`` then run the installer
     * Do not download the Source Code options, those won't work
-3. Follow the steps to use either the auto importer or screenshot importer
+3. Follow the steps to use either the auto importer

 #### Mac OS